-SARS-CoV-2 share 79% nt sequence identity to SARS-CoV and around 50% to MERS-CoV.2 However, the seven conserved replicase domains in ORF1ab (used for CoV species classification) of SARS-CoV-2 are 94.6% identical to SARS-CoV, implying the two belong to same species.^{1,2} The receptor-binding protein spike (S) gene of SARS-CoV-2 is highly divergent to all previously described SARSr-CoVs with less than 75% nt sequence identity to except a 93.1% nt identity to RaTG13.
-Homology modeling revealed SARS-CoV-2 had a similar RBD structure to that of SARS-CoV.11 Further study showed SARS-CoV-2 uses the same cell entry receptor, ACE2, as SARS-CoV, not CD26 as MERS-CoV.2 Structural analysis by cryo-electron microscopy revealed SARS-CoV, 14 which suggests that SARS-CoV-2 may be more infectious to human than SARS-CoV.
+SARS-CoV-2 share 79% nt sequence identity to SARS-CoV and around 50% to MERS-CoV2.
+However, the seven conserved replicase domains in ORF1ab (used for CoV species classification) of SARS-CoV-2 are 94.6% identical to SARS-CoV, implying the two belong to same species^{1,2}.
+The receptor binding protein spike (S) gene of SARS-CoV-2 is highly divergent to all previously described SARSr-CoVs with less than 75% nt sequence identity to except a 93.1% nt identity to RaTG13.
+Homology modelling revealed SARS-CoV-2 had a similar receptor-binding domain structure to that of SARS-CoV11.
+Further study showed SARS-CoV-2 uses the same cell entry receptor, ACE2, as SARS-CoV, not CD26 as MERS-CoV2.
+Structural analysis by Cryo-EM revealed SARS-CoVs protein binds ACE2 with 10-20 folds higher affinity than SARS-CoV14, which suggests that SARS-CoV-2 may be more infectious to human than SARS-CoV.

-3 | EPIDEMIOLOGY OF COVID-19
+3. Epidemiology of COVID-19